 B: Not personal, without people.

 D: Personal, without people

-Burger attempts to specify normality by organising visual material is in an ongoing archive presented in a quasi empirical descriptive ordering.
+Burger attempts to specify normality by organizing visual material is in an ongoing archive presented in a quasi empirical descriptive ordering.
 The archive consists of a set of principles in order to define the impossibility of representation without a cultural, ethical or social prejudice.
 Examples of such principles are the use of a straightforward amateuristic and functional aesthetic form, and the specific choice of subjects that should remain within the ordinary.